2020 so far

 I attend RubyConf AU and spend time hanging out with many friends and excellent humans, and many hugs are exchanged.
 Little do any of us know that these hugs will have to sustain us for the foreseeable future.

-Later, I get taken to the hospital in an ambulance with some chest pain.
+Later in the month, I get taken to the hospital in an ambulance with some chest pain.
 (Turns out to be nothing.)
 Unrelatedly, we find and adopt a lost cat.

 Horror stories about COVID-19 start to emerge from Italy.
 Friends start losing their jobs.
 A few weeks later, Australia starts social distancing.
 TV shows from the Before Times start looking weird almost immediately.
 What seems like several decades later, March finally ends.